mschmidty/schmidty_notes/content/blog/r/getting_started_with_rgee/index.md

 ## Make a Map

-Next we tell google earth engine what collection we would like to use, set a geometry and projection.
+Next we tell Google Earth Engine what collection we would like to use, set a geometry and projection.
 The geometry and projection are more so that I can download this image.